You Can't Think Your Way to Purpose — What to Do Instead

 This capacity to handle discomfort—whether it's disappointment, frustration, confusion, or uncertainty—without shutting down is crucial for purpose work.
 Our nervous system needs to learn that these challenging emotions won't overwhelm us.
 With practice, we can expand our window of tolerance to include these experiences without triggering protective responses.

-👉 Example: You may want to start a creative business but fear rejection.
+👉 Example: You may want to start a creative business but fear failure.
 With regulation, you can experience the fear without being paralyzed by it, while developing specific business skills provides your nervous system with concrete evidence that you can handle the challenges involved.

 Living Fully in the Present

-A fulfilling life isn't just about reaching a purpose-driven goal but about being present in the journey.
+A fulfilling life isn't just about reaching a goal but about being present in the journey.
 A dysregulated nervous system leads to dissociation, chronic stress, or emotional shutdown, making it hard to experience fulfillment.
 Regulation allows us to fully engage with our relationships, passions, and daily joys.

 This ability to stay present even with discomfort is what allows for deeper learning and growth.
 When we can tolerate the frustration of developing new skills or the uncertainty of exploring new paths, we access possibilities that remain closed when our nervous system pulls us back to familiar territory.